ballardtj/ballardtj.github.io/_posts/2024-10-24-fatigue-modelling.md

 ## Where Do Default Parameters Come From? ##

-So how much of a problem is it when software applications use standard, ``default'' parameters to generate fatigue predictions instead of parameters that have been learned or informed from data.
+So how much of a problem is it when software applications use standard, "default" parameters to generate fatigue predictions instead of parameters that have been learned or informed from data.
 To answer this question, we need to understand where these default parameters come from.
 In the biomathematical modelling academic literature, it's common to see papers that rely on these default parameters, instead of using their data to provide more informed parameter estimates.
 Here are excerpts from a few papers that do so.

-(insert image of papers that use default value )

-But very few papers actually communicate where they values come from.
+But very few papers actually communicate where the values come from.

 As it turns out, these default values are based on a small set of very underpowered studies from the 80s.
-One study by Akerstadt and Gillburg (insert reference) that's commonly cited as generating the default values used in a great deal of subsequent research used just 6 participants.
+[One study by Akerstadt and Gillburg](https://pubmed.ncbi.nlm.nih.gov/7256076/) that's commonly cited as generating the default values used in a great deal of subsequent research used just 6 participants.
-Another such study by Borbely and colleagues used 8 participants.
+[Another such study by Borbely and colleagues](https://pubmed.ncbi.nlm.nih.gov/6165548/) used 8 participants.
 These studies also collected data from participants for only up to two days.
 Now to be fair, these studies aren't at fault.
 They couldn't have known that the parameter values they published back in the 80s would end up being used to heavily in the decades that followed.
 These were sleep deprivation studies that brought participants into the lab for two whole days, prevented them from sleeping, and then examined the effects of participants' fatigue on a range of different things.
 This was expensive and time consuming